peterdri/ece-communications-labs/_ece450/lab1/rrc-pulse-shaping.md

 ## Objectives

 You will implement a communications system using a Root Raised Cosine (RRC) filter for pulse shaping.

 ---

 ## Part 4 deliverables

-TBD
+For this section, the deliverables are:

+- the answer to two deliverable questions,
+- a dataset for later use in this lab.

 ---